Fire and Burn Injury During Dry Winter Months

-The risk of fire accident is higher when fire loads increase in the premises.
+The risk of fire accidents is higher when fire loads increase in the premises.
 In the winter months, seasonal decors such as Christmas trees, garlands, electric lights, candles, and banners significantly add to a home or establishment’s fire load.

-Christmas trees: While dried fir and pine make lovely Christmas trees, these trees ignite easily and can spread fire quickly to reach nearby decor and other combustible materials in the premises.
+Christmas trees: While dried fir and pine make lovely Christmas trees, these trees ignite easily and can spread the fire quickly to reach nearby decor and other combustible materials on the premises.
 Moreover, holiday trees are often decked with bright lights, cords, and plugs that can add to the risk of fires

 Candle fires: Lighted candles add to the holiday mood and are favorite enhancements at parties and gatherings.
 But candles that are unattended or inadequately controlled can start a fire, particularly when surrounded by combustible material

-Cooking: Unattended cooking is the leading cause of fires all-year round.
+Cooking: Unattended cooking is the leading cause of fires all-year-round.
 Deep fryers for cooking holiday meals are particularly prone to accidental fires